SaraFarron/cheatsheets/sql/postgre.md

 | \q |	Exit psql shell

-#### By default postgres makes all strings lowercase, to prevent this, use double quotes
+#### By default, postgres makes all strings lowercase, to prevent this, use double quotes